grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

   The system under test also might be intentionally limiting requests:
   - It may be behind a firewall.
   - It may have a rate limit that your test is reaching.
-- **Recommendations**: Check that your script is valid and that it properly access the system.
+- **Recommendations**: Check that your script is valid and that it can properly access the system.
   - Run a single iteration of the script locally to troubleshoot the failing requests running a load test.
   - In the script, verify that the failing requests are formulated correctly and return the expected response.
   - Verify that any user accounts have sufficient permissions to access the application.